brokenegg-io/Brokenegg.DotIni/README.md

 <img src="https://raw.githubusercontent.com/brokenegg-io/Brokenegg.DotIni/master/dotini.png" alt="drawing" width="128"/>

 DotIni is a library for .Net that allows you to serialize and deserialize INI files.
-This is no a Json/XML (des)serializer in any way, shape or form, it is intended to work only with ini files as shown bellow:
+This is not a Json/XML (des)serializer in any way, shape or form, it is intended to work only with ini files as shown bellow:

 ```ini
 [section]
 attribute=value
 ```
+We are currently in <strong>alpha version</strong> and we advise to not use in a production environment in any way whatsoever.

 ## Quick links